Part of Mike McCurry’s 30-year anniversary blog series – “Then & Now – What I’ve Learned from 30 Years in the Business”

 February 2020 marks 30 years since I became a full-time Realtor®.
 You read that right, thirty years.
 Celebrating this milestone in my career has me reflecting on what I’ve learned from three decades in the real estate business.
 And it all starts with “why”…

 The Why Behind What We Do

-As years went on, my motivation for starting in the real estate business was no longer by motivation for staying in the real estate business.
+As years went on, my motivation for starting in the real estate business was no longer my motivation for staying in the real estate business.

 Although I still own investment properties, and my experience has served me well in achieving those goals, my “why” has changed since 1990.
 Now, my “why” actually has a lot to do with other people’s “why”.

-A person’s motivation to buy and sell real estate—WHY they are making that move, whether personally or for business—that is what motivates me.
-The stories of families outgrowing homes, of business owners finally taking the leap to buy the space they’ve rented for years, of empty-nesters embracing their new season of life and moving into a condo in the city…these stories and the people who they belong to are the reason why we do what we do.
+A person’s motivation to buy and sell real estate—WHY they are making that move, whether personally or for business—is what motivates me.
+The stories of families outgrowing homes, of business owners, finally taking the leap to buy the space they’ve rented for years, of empty-nesters embracing their new season of life and moving into a condo in the city…these stories and the people who they belong to are the reason why we do what we do.

 The Victorian in La Grange

 My first listing and my first sale was a charming Victorian home on Ashland Avenue in La Grange.
 A dear and loyal friend trusted me and my ideas to sell his home.
 His trust in me gave me the opportunity to prove to my skeptics that a 26-year-old man with limited industry experience could sell real estate.